IndicParam: Benchmark to evaluate LLMs on low-resource Indic Languages

-We evaluated 19 state-of-the-art models spanning both open-weight and proprietary LLMs.
+We evaluated 20 state-of-the-art models spanning both open-weight and proprietary LLMs.
 The open-weight models range from 3 billion to over 685 billion parameters, including both dense and mixture-of-experts (MoE) architectures.
 These models collectively represent the state of the art in multilingual reasoning, code understanding, and multimodal generation.
 All models were used in their instruction-tuned configurations and evaluated under a zero-shot prompting setup.
 The prompt used during evaluation is present in Table \ref{tab:zero-shot-prompting}.
+We apply a single, standardized prompt template across all languages and models.
+We also experimented with alternative prompt formulations, including prompts written in different languages; however, these variations did not meaningfully affect the results

 Open-weights models are retrieved from publicly available checkpoints at HuggingFace and use transformers library for inference.
 We load parameter weights in bf16 precision for all open-weight models except Llama4-Scout which was loaded with 8-bit quantization.
 We use greedy decoding while generating predictions by setting max-tokens as 50, temperature as 0, do\_sample flag to false and batch size is set to 16.
 We disable thinking mode for Qwen3-MoE and keep reasoning levels at low for GPT-OSS-120B.
 For Gemma and Mistral, we follow their respective strategies from response generation instead of transformers pipeline function.
-We use OpenRouter\footnote{https://openrouter.ai/api/v1/chat/completions} to generate predictions for closed models.
+We use OpenRouter (\url{https://openrouter.ai}) to generate predictions for closed models.
 We next describe the models included in our evaluation.

 1. \textbf{Qwen Series~\cite{yang2025qwen3technicalreport}:} We evaluated multiple models of the Qwen family, including \texttt{Qwen2.5-3B}, \texttt{Qwen3-4B-2507}, \texttt{Qwen3-30B-A3B}, and \texttt{Qwen3-32B}.
 The Qwen 3 series integrates substantial architectural and pre-training improvements over the 2.5 generation, trained on roughly 36 trillion multilingual tokens spanning 119 languages.
 The \texttt{Qwen3-30B-A3B} variant adopts a mixture-of-experts (MoE) design with 3 billion active parameters per forward pass, providing strong efficiency while maintaining performance parity with larger dense models.